Building LGBTQ+ Communities in Germany and the United States: Past, Present, and Future

 Fluency in English is mandatory.
 Please send application materials and/or questions about the program to Ms. Susanne Dieper, Director of Programs and Grants, at sdieper@aicgs.org.

-Applicants will be notified that their application has been received after April 30, 2024.
+Applicants will be notified that their application has been received after January 31, 2025.

 About AGI

 The American-German Institute is a center for policy research and scholarship dedicated to the most important political, economic, and security issues confronting Germany and the United States in the global arena.
-AGI anticipates challenges, proposes solutions, and bolsters the German-American partners.
+AGI anticipates challenges, proposes solutions, and bolsters the German-American partnership.